 The results of the She’s Back online survey is of relevance to all consulting firms.
 Management consultancies have a “huge opportunity” to attract back women who have left the industry, but must fully embrace more innovative and flexible ways of working.
 In an effort to meet the challenge of ensuring as much as possible is done to support and encourage women to remain in or return to consulting jobs, an additional benefit may be that the workplace could be a better environment for all.

-“Inside Knowledge: How Women Can Thrive in Professional Service Firms” by Alison Temperley has just been published.
+“Inside Knowledge: How Women Can Thrive in Professional Service Firms” by Alison Temperley.
 It “provides practical guidance for women working in professional service firms who aspire to achieve their full potential in what have traditionally been male working environments.
 It explores what women can do to achieve careers in professional service firms commensurate with their knowledge, skills, experience and talent”